weijiekoh/perpetualpowersoftau/README.md

 Finally, to give credibility to the process, you must make an attestation of your participation with some link to your real-world identity.
 Here are three ways to do this.

-1. (easiest) Simply tweet the hash of your response file (or similar on any social media platform where you have a public account).
+1. (easiest) Simply tweet the hash of your response file (or similar on any social media platform where you have a public account, e.g. make a moment on Wechat).
 Send the coordinator a link to the tweet.
 2. Document the process you used in a file named `README.md`, following the template here: https://github.com/weijiekoh/perpetualpowersoftau/tree/master/0001_weijie_response
 Sign it with your GPG key and create a PR to the repo, adding your attestation and signature in the subfolder `perpetualpowersoftau/<participant_num>_<your_name>_response`